TheMcMurder/temporal-presentation/pages/date-constructor.md

 console.log('time we are about to send back to the server', time);
 ```
 <!--
-  When we parsed the string it did so in our local-timezone instead of UTC
+  When we parsed the string it's saved as UTC internally but most APIs return the local timezone
  -->

 ---